shortstheory/shortstheory.github.io/_posts/2017-07-04-kio-stash-shipped.md

 layout: post
 ---

-It's been almost a year since I finished my GSoC project for implementing discontinuous file selections as a KIOSlave.
+It\'s been almost a year since I finished my GSoC project for implementing discontinuous file selections as a KIOSlave.

 The ioslave is now officially shipped in the KDE ExtraGear Utils software package and it can be downloaded from here: [https://download.kde.org/stable/kio-stash/kio-stash-1.0.tar.xz.mirrorlist](https://download.kde.org/stable/kio-stash/kio-stash-1.0.tar.xz.mirrorlist)